TOP

 • How often do you spend time with friends?
 How often do you relax on your own?

-These types of questions will give you an idea of what it will be like to live with your au pair on a day to day basis.
+These types of questions will give you an idea of what it will be like to live with your au pair on a day-to-day basis, which is important when you hire a live-in childcare provider.

 Now that you’ve warmed up to one another, it’s time to move on to the formal part of the interview.
 The question “Why are you interested in becoming an au pair?” is good but digging into past experience is even better.
-Ask your potential au pair about their previous childcare work- what was exciting about it?
-What was the best part?
+Ask your potential au pair about their previous childcare work.
+What was exciting about working with children?
+What was the best part when you took care of children?
 What was the most challenging part?
-This will give you some authentic insights into how your potential au pair feels about working with children and why she wants to be an au pair.
+This will give you some authentic insights into how your potential au pair feels about working with children and why they want to be an au pair.

-In this section, you can also ask your potential au pair how much she’s traveled outside of her home country or lived outside of the home before.
-These questions serve as an indicator of how your au pair may adjust to the adventure of moving overseas.
+In this section, you can also ask your potential au pair how much they’ve traveled outside of their home country or lived outside of the home before.
+These questions serve as an indicator of how your au pair may adjust to the adventure of moving overseas and how independent they may already be.

 From there, you can ask the more typical questions about childcare experience.
 Try to avoid yes and no answers, opting for descriptive questions instead.
 Not only will this provide richer information, it will also give you a better idea of your au pair’s English abilities.